A common question from Wallaby.js users is

 Simply put, Wallaby.js is a test runner while Quokka.js is a scratchpad / playground.

 Wallaby.js works at the project level and must be configured for each project whereas Quokka.js operates on a file level.
 Unlike Wallaby.js, you can run many Quokka.js instances per project.
 In most cases, Quokka.js does not need any configuration; when it does, usually one global configuration can be used for all projects.
 Unlike Wallaby.js, Quokka.js does not need to be run within a project - it can run on an external file.
-Quokka.js allows you to starting writing and testing your code in a scratchpad without any setup.
+Quokka.js allows you to start writing and testing your code in a scratchpad without any setup.

 Quokka.js is faster for simple scenarios because unlike Wallaby.js it doesn’t have to load a testing framework and initialize other unit testing specific components.
 Quickly launching a scratchpad is not the same as running all of your tests.
 However, unlike Wallaby.js, Quokka.js doesn’t support any testing frameworks and can’t watch / trigger / run tests.